ULL-ESIT-PL/babel-learning/doc/tan-liu-article.md

 # Reading "Creating custom JavaScript syntax with Babel"

+Tan Li Hau (陈立豪) has written on of the best introductions to Babel I ever seen.
+He is also a prolific youtuber.
+I strongly recommend you to follow his work and attend his lessons.

 ## The Goal

 > Let me show you what we will achieve at the end of this article.